notsatan/auto-sub/README.md

 Flags can help you fine-tune the workings of *auto-sub* to match your needs, for example, [ignoring a particular file](#exclude), or [ignoring any file that meets a regex pattern](#rexclude), and more.

 This section contains a comprehensive list of valid flags for *auto-sub*, their usage, default values, and expected input.
-Some flags may have a shorthand version in addition to the normal flag - both of these versions can be used interchangably.
+Some flags may have a shorthand version in addition to the normal flag - both of these versions can be used interchangeably.
+Head over to the [examples section](#examples) to take a look at how to use these flags.

 Note that **all** of these flags are optional - as such, *auto-sub* can work perfectly fine even without them!

 ### Boolean Flags

-All boolean flags are disabled by default, using a boolean flag while running *auto-sub* will enable it.
+All boolean flags are disabled by default, using a boolean flag in the command while running *auto-sub* will enable it.

 #### Log